Horrors of Spider Island: Plot

 Gary Webster (Alexander D'Arcy), a nightclub manager, flies a group of women from New York City to dance in his club in Singapore.
-While flying over the Pacific Ocean, their plane catches fire, splits in half, and plummets into the ocean; oddly enough, no one in Gary's group is killed.
-We next see the group a few days later, suffering from dehydration on a life raft, before they finally spot a small island and stagger to dry land.
+While flying over the Pacific Ocean, their plane catches fire, splits in half, and plummets into the ocean.
+The group is next seen a few days later, suffering from dehydration on a life raft, before they finally spot a small island and stagger to dry land.

-Shortly thereafter, they discover fresh water and decide to go exploring.
-They are quickly relieved to find a cabin, but delight turns to horror when they open the door to discover a dead man hanging from a gigantic spider web.
+Having discovered fresh water, they explore the island and come across a cabin.
+Inside, they discover a dead man caught in a large spider web.
 According to his journal, the man was a Professor Green researching and mining for uranium, but he feared something terrible was about to happen to him.
 There's no indication how long the professor planned to be on the island, but the women estimate there is enough food to last them about a month.

-That night, Gary proceeds alone out onto the island where he is bitten by a giant spider and turns into some type of spider-man beast.
+That night, Gary ventures out alone when he is bitten by a giant spider and turns into a spider-man beast.
 He flees into the woods, leaving the women to wonder what has happened to him.
-The next day, seemingly possessed by uncontrollable violent urges, Gary kills one of the girls.
-The remaining women, still unaware of what has happened to him, have no idea that he is the one who has done this.
+Driven by uncontrollable violent urges, Gary kills one of the women the next day.
+Unaware of what has happened to him, the remaining women fail to connect the dots.

 Twenty-eight days pass, and the women are running low on food when they spot a ship on the horizon.
-They are unable to signal it before it leaves, but two men Joe and Bobby arrive in a rowboat with supplies for the professor.
-They soon find the women, who tell them the professor is dead.
-As they all wait for the ship to return, they celebrate their last night on the island with a wild party.
+They are unable to signal it before it leaves, but two men, Joe and Bobby, arrive in a rowboat with supplies for the professor.
+As they all wait for the ship's scheduled return, they celebrate their last night on the island with a wild party.
 One of the men sneaks off to rendezvous with a woman, but both end up being killed by Gary.
-Finally aware of Gary's fate, the remainder of the group hunts him down with torches until he flees into quicksand and dies.
+Finally aware of Gary's mutation, the survivors hunt him down with torches until he flees into quicksand and dies.